Primus (band): Tim Alexander's departure, Brown Album, Antipop, and hiatus (1996–2002)

-Reformation (2003–2009)
+Reunion of "classic" lineup (2003–2009)

 In late 2003, Primus reunited with Alexander on drums to record a five track EP.
 Released alongside a DVD containing the band's music videos and clips from live performances, the resulting package was titled Animals Should Not Try to Act Like People.
 The band staged a two-month tour performing two sets per show, the second consisting of their 1991 release Sailing the Seas of Cheese in its entirety.
 2004 saw them continue touring, this time performing their 1990 release Frizzle Fry in its entirety.
 For these two tours, the band sold recordings directly recorded from the sound-board online.
 The performance in Chicago was videotaped and released as a DVD titled Hallucino-Genetics: Live 2004.
-They also performed a set at Bonnarroo in 2004, a late night set featuring a cover of "YYZ" by Rush and a guest appearance by Adrian Belew on "Thela Hun Ginjeet" a King Crimson cover.
+They also performed a set at Bonnaroo in 2004, a late night set featuring a cover of "YYZ" by Rush and a guest appearance by Adrian Belew on "Thela Hun Ginjeet" a King Crimson cover.

 In 2005, the band performed at Lollapalooza and Vegoose.
 Between Primus shows, Claypool created a new solo project called Les Claypool's Fancy Band which, like other projects, occasionally used Primus songs.

-A May 10, 2006 article on IGN revealed that Primus had signed on with RedOctane to allow the master recording of John the Fisherman to be used in Guitar Hero II, a game for the PlayStation 2 and Xbox 360.
+A May 10, 2006 article on IGN revealed that Primus had signed on with RedOctane to allow the master recording of "John the Fisherman" to be used in Guitar Hero II, a game for the PlayStation 2 and Xbox 360.

 Primus performed on July 29, 2006, at the first annual Hedgpeth Festival in Twin Lakes, Wisconsin.

 On October 17, 2006, Primus released both their first greatest hits CD They Can't All Be Zingers, as well as their third DVD Blame It on the Fish: an Abstract Look at the 2003 Primus Tour de Fromage.
 Containing live footage from the band's 2003 Tour de Fromage, interview segments and behind the scenes footage, the DVD includes a 70-minute feature film and 90 minutes of bonus material, including a 30-minute mockumentary about the band in the year 2065.
 Blame it on the Fish was directed by Matthew J. Powers.
 They Can't All Be Zingers: The Best of Primus includes 16 digitally remastered songs that span the band's career.